79 school pupils abducted in restive anglophone Cameroon

-Seventy-nine school students were kidnapped on Monday in an English-speaking region of Cameroon where separatists are fighting an armed campaign for independence, a government source said.
+Gunmen kidnapped 79 school students on Monday in an English-speaking region of Cameroon where separatists are fighting an armed campaign for independence, security and government sources said.

+The abductions, the worst incident so far in 13 months of unrest, came a day before longtime President Paul Biya was to be sworn in for a seventh term in office.

-The students were abducted along with their principal, a teacher and a driver, the official said, as a source at the school confirmed the kidnapping of the pupils.
+The students were abducted along with their principal, a teacher and a driver, the government official said.

+A source close to the school confirmed the kidnapping of the pupils, saying however: "All we know is that the abducted students are mainly boys."

+The first mass abduction in Cameroon follows two major such incidents in neighbouring Nigeria, where the Islamist group Boko Haram snatched more than 200 schoolgirls from the Borno state town of Chibok in April 2014.

 "The search for the hostages has been launched -- every man has been called in," the government source said, speaking after a crisis meeting.

+Elsewhere in the same region, a high-ranking local official was also seized, a security official told AFP.

+The school's website says that the student body numbers more than 700, drawn from "all the religious and linguistic origins of Cameroon."

-The kidnapping -- the gravest incident so far in 13 months of unrest -- coincides with an upsurge of political tensions in the majority French-speaking country.
+The kidnappings coincide with an upsurge of political tensions in the majority French-speaking country.

 Around a fifth of Cameroon's 22 million people are English-speaking -- a minority whose presence dates back to the colonial period.